niraj7848/test/README.md

 ### Building the project
 #### Using Command Line:
- First go to the project folder (E.g. /home/dennis/infraadminserver/IAS_ProviosingServer) where build.gradle is placed   and run following command
+ First go to the project folder (E.g. /home/dennis/infraadminserver/IAS_ProviosingServer) where build.gradle is placed  and run the following command

  `gradle build -x test`